supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

     ![Azure portal with a cloud shell pane](./images/21051.png)

-1. Within the Getting Started pane, select **Mount storage account**, select your **Storage account subscription** from the dropdown and click **Apply**.
+4. Within the Getting Started pane, select **Mount storage account**, select your **Storage account subscription** from the dropdown and click **Apply**.

    ![](./images/21052.png)

-1. Within the **Mount storage account** pane, select **I want to create a storage account** and click **Next**.
+5. Within the **Mount storage account** pane, select **I want to create a storage account** and click **Next**.

    ![](./images/21053.png)

-1. If you are prompted to create storage for your Cloud Shell, create storage account as shown in the below screenshot
+6. If you are prompted to create storage for your Cloud Shell, add the name for the Storage Account as **storage134519** and Files Share name as **fileshare1**, then create storage account as shown in the below screenshot

     ![Create storage by clicking confirm.](./images/21054.png "Create storage advanced settings")

-1. Wait for PowerShell terminal to start.
+7. Wait for PowerShell terminal to start.

-7. In the PowerShell pane, enter the following commands to clone this repo:
+8. In the PowerShell pane, enter the following commands to clone this repo:

     ```
     rm -r dp-203 -f
     git clone -b prod https://github.com/CloudLabs-MOC/dp-203-azure-data-engineer dp-203
     ```

-8. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:
+9. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:

     ```
     cd dp-203/Allfiles/labs/26
     ./setup.ps1
     ```

-9. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+10. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

-10. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
+11. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
 While you are waiting, review the [What is data warehousing on Azure Databricks?](https://learn.microsoft.com/azure/databricks/sql/) article in the Azure Databricks documentation.

 ## Task 2: View and start a SQL Warehouse

 1. When the Azure Databricks workspace resource has been deployed, go to it in the Azure portal.
-1. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)
+2. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)
-1. Select your Azure Databricks Service resource (named **databricks*xxxxxxx*** if you used the setup script to create it).
+3. Select your Azure Databricks Service resource (named **databricks*xxxxxxx*** if you used the setup script to create it).

     ![Create storage by clicking confirm.](./images/21055.png)

-1. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
+4. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.

     ![Create storage by clicking confirm.](./images/21056.png)

     > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

-1. View the Azure Databricks workspace portal and note that the sidebar on the left side contains links for the various types of task you can perform.
+5. View the Azure Databricks workspace portal and note that the sidebar on the left side contains links for the various types of task you can perform.
-1. In the sidebar, under **SQL**, select **SQL Warehouses**.
+6. In the sidebar, under **SQL**, select **SQL Warehouses**.

 ![](./images/dbsql1.png)

-1. Observe that the workspace already includes a SQL Warehouse named **Starter Warehouse**.
+7. Observe that the workspace already includes a SQL Warehouse named **Starter Warehouse**.
-1. In the **Actions** (**&#8285;**) menu for the SQL Warehouse, select **Edit**.
+8. In the **Actions** (**&#8285;**) menu for the SQL Warehouse, select **Edit**.
 Then set the **Cluster size** property to **2X-Small** and save your changes.
-1. Use the **Start** button to start the SQL Warehouse (which may take a minute or two).
+9. Use the **Start** button to start the SQL Warehouse (which may take a minute or two).

 > **Note**: If your SQL Warehouse fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [Required Azure vCPU quota](https://docs.microsoft.com/azure/databricks/sql/admin/sql-endpoints#required-azure-vcpu-quota) for details.
 If this happens, you can try requesting for a quota increase as detailed in the error message when the warehouse fails to start.
 Alternatively, you can try deleting your workspace and creating a new one in a different region.
 You can specify a region as a parameter for the setup script like this: `./setup.ps1 eastus`